Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

 !!! info
     While the tests are executing you will see the WebLOAD application open as WebLOAD executes the appropriate tests.

-Once the tests have completed, you can log back into SpiraPlan and see the execution status of your test cases.
+Once the tests have completed, you can log back into Spira and see the execution status of your test cases.
 If you click on a Test Run that was generated by WebLOAD, you will see the following information:

 ![](img/WebLOAD_12.png)